tukl-msd/gem5.TnT/arch/x86/README.md

 #### **Run the script.**

-A suggestion on how to run the scripts follows.
+A suggestion on how to run the script follows.

 ```bash
 $ ./boot-linux.sh